 Rule Reference: §809.74

 Boards must inform staff members that a written determination is not issued when a customer does not meet the prescreening criteria to be placed on the Board’s waiting list.
 However, in accordance with 40 TAC Chapter 823: General Hearings, §823.10.
-Board-Level Complaints,, customers denied placement on the waiting list have the right to file a written complaint within 180 days of the denial.
+Board-Level Complaints, customers denied placement on the waiting list have the right to file a written complaint within 180 days of the denial.

 Boards must ensure that any customer denied placement on the waiting list has the opportunity to immediately reapply.

-E-500: Child Care during Appeal
+E-500: Child Care During Appeal

 E-501: General Information